Axway/open-banking-docs/content/en/docs/Configuration/api-gateway.md

 ## API Policies

 API Gateway is configured with several API policies that are used Open Banking flows.
-You may want to customize some of this policies.
+You may want to customize some of these policies.

 You can check these policies definition by opening Policy Studio and navigate to Policy > #AMPLIFY-OB.